Call for Chapters: "Teaching Chuck Palahniuk: The Treasures of Transgression in the Age of Trump and Beyond"

 Final chapter submission: February 7, 2021.

-This proposal is due at November 1st 2020.
+This proposal is due on November 1st 2020.

 Page last updated on September 24th 2020.
 All information correct at the time, but subject to change.